permamodel/pbs/docs/user/model-tool.rst

-As shown in :numref:`fig-mit-parameters`, up to five model output files can be uploaded locally from your machine and processed through this tool.
+As shown in :numref:`fig-mit-parameters`, up to five model output files can be uploaded and processed simultaneously through this tool.
+Files are uploaded locally from your computer.
+If you have more than five files to upload, you can create multiple instances of the ModelIngestTool.

 The last parameter in the table provides an option for overwriting